 The church is unfortunately kept locked unless you can arrange a visit ahead of time, or attend a service.
 You can always explore the exterior.

 Warwick on Eden Church has been made redundant by the Carlisle diocese and been put up for sale.
 Please DO NOT plan a trip!
-This page will shortly be removed.
+This page is maintained purely for archival interest.

 Address: Warwick on Eden, Cumbria, England, CA4 8PG

 Location: Off the A69 1 mile north of Wetheral

 Website: Warwick on Eden

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 Heritage Rated from 1- 5 (low to exceptional) on historic interest

 Wetheral, Holy Trinity & St Constantine Church - 1.5 miles (Historic Church)

 Wetheral Priory Gatehouse - 1.7 miles (Abbey)

 Brampton Old Church - 3.9 miles (Historic Church)